Australian Radiation Protection and Nuclear Safety Agency: History

 From 1935–1972, the authorising body governing radiation in Australia was the Commonwealth X-Ray and Radium Laboratory.
 This was replaced by the Commonwealth Radiation Laboratory (1972–1973), and then the Australian Radiation Laboratory (1973–1999).
 In 1999, the Australian Radiation Laboratory then merged with the Nuclear Safety Bureau to create one agency that governed radiation and nuclear safety, ARPANSA.
-Since its establishment, ARPANSA has erected offices both in Sydney, NSW, and Melbourne, Victoria.
+Since its establishment, ARPANSA has offices in both Sydney, NSW, and Melbourne, Victoria.

-Services
+Safety standards

-ARPANSA sets national radiation standards that must be abided by all Australian businesses.
+ARPANSA develops national radiation protection codes and standards that support the safe use of radiation across Australia.
 ARPANSA consults other health agencies globally, as well as research from relevant disciplines, and forms the standards based on this evidence.
-The standards are then founded on the recommendations from the ICNIRP based on their years of research.
-The IAEA’s standards are also considered when setting ARPANSA’s standards, and are established to assign responsibility of safe methods with use of ionising radiation.
+The IAEA’s standards and the ICRP’s recommendations are considered when setting ARPANSA’s standards and are established to assign responsibility of safe methods with the use of ionising radiation.

+ARPANSA monitors compliance with licence conditions and regulatory requirements through inspections and other regulatory activities.
+Where non-compliance is identified, ARPANSA can take enforcement action.
+ARPANSA’s main licence holder is the Australian Nuclear Science and Technology Organisation.

-All standards set by ARPANSA must also be assessed by the Australian government, such as the standard for radiofrequency electromagnetic radiation (RF EMR) that was set by ARPANSA in 2002.
+All standards set by ARPANSA must also be assessed by the Australian Government, such as the standard for radiofrequency electromagnetic radiation (RF EMR) that was set by ARPANSA in 2002 and then updated in 2021.
 This standard specified that adverse health effects can be avoided with RF EMR levels within the range of 3 kHz- 300 GHz.
-This rigorous process has not been utilised for standards surrounding ionising radiation, as it does not currently have an identified threshold for harm.

-ARPANSA monitors compliance with their regulations and standards through regular inspections of radiological businesses.
-ARPANSA also holds the ability to make actions if non-compliance is recognised.
-Of the radiological licenses monitored by ARPANSA, there are over 65,000 individual sources and 36 facilities, with many of these operated by the Australian Nuclear Science and Technology Organisation.
+Services

-The agency also aids Australian citizens by publishing daily solar ultraviolet radiation (UVR) levels for many locations in Australia.
+The agency also publishes daily solar ultraviolet radiation (UVR) levels for many locations in Australia.
 This UV radiation index is based on data received by ARPANSA's UV detectors from cities through Australia which continuously collect data and update the site each minute.
 This information also provides data for the Cancer Council’s SunSmart App.
-ARPANSA also works with the Cancer Council by providing testing of clothing, sunglasses and shade cloths, and provides labels to indicate when a product fits Australian sun-protective standards.
+ARPANSA also provides testing of clothing, sunglasses and shade cloths, and provides labels to indicate when a product fits Australian sun-protective standards.

 Structure

 The most senior staff member of ARPANSA is the CEO, who is always appointed by the Governor-General, and each term as CEO cannot exceed five years.
-The CEO is currently Dr Gillian Hirth, who was appointed in March 2022.
+The CEO is currently Dr Gillian Hirth AO, who was appointed in March 2022.
 The majority of activities are regulated by the individual state and territory departments, with ARPANSA only regulating six different commonwealth entities.
-ARPANSA then assists the state/territory regulatory bodies to assure that radiation protection requirements are uniform nation-wide within Australia.
+In 2024-25, ARPANSA regulated 37 Commonwealth entities.
+ARPANSA does not regulate non-Commonwealth entities.
+These are instead regulated by state and territory regulatory bodies, where the individual regulatory bodies are as follows: